jimmoffitt/FloodSocial/enroll/README.md

 As a developer, here are the steps you'll take:

 Configuring Twitter Webhooks
-+ Create a Twitter Application, and have it enabled with the Account Activity API
++ Create a Twitter Application, and have it enabled with the Account Activity API.
+For now, you'll need to apply for Account Activity API access [HERE](https://gnipinc.formstack.com/forms/account_activity_api_configuration_request_form).
 + Subscribe your consumer web app using the Account Activity API
 + Create a default Welcome Message